-Management fees and costs covers certain ordinary expenses such as Responsible Entity fees, investment management fees, custodian fees, and administration and audit fees.
+Management fees and costs covers certain ordinary expenses such as as management fees, custodian fees, administration fees and audit fees.

 g.
 Income tax

 Under current legislation, the Fund is not subject to income tax provided it attributes the entirety of its taxable income to its unit holders.